kamyker/ForgeNetworkingRemastered/README.md

+**This is raw version without .dlls.
+Clone or download "ForgeNetworkingRemastered" directly to unity project ("Assets" folder).**

 In short, Forge Networking is a free and open source multiplayer game (multi-user) networking system that has a very good integration with the Unity game engine.
 You wanna make a multiplayer game or real time multi-user application?
 This is the library for you.